jmrhib/satellizer-slim-backend/README.md

 Example php-backend for [Satellizer](https://github.com/sahat/satellizer) using [Slim Framework](http://www.slimframework.com/)

-It is a work in progress, and currently onlysupports Twitter and Facebook.
+It is a work in progress, and currently only supports Twitter and Facebook.

 Installation
 ------------